-2022 seems to be the year of the Netflix scammer.
-The Tinder Swindler, Inventing Anna, and Bad Vegan all show us how master manipulators have grifted others into believing they possess superhuman talents, connections, and wealth.
+It seems that 2022 is the year of the Netflix scammer: The Tinder Swindler, Inventing Anna, and Bad Vegan all show us how master manipulators have grifted others into believing they possess superhuman talents, connections, and wealth.

 But what about us regular folks who are just worried we might be unintentionally duping others, convincing folks that we know what we’re doing, while secretly wondering, “Am I actually a fake?
 Do I deserve to be here?”
 Whether at work, in school, or in relationships, feeling like a fraud is not unusual.